dnlgmz/dnlgmz/README.md

 ### Hello ✨  I am Daniel Gomez-Santos!

-- 🔭 My graduate studies is in Biochemistry and Biophysics (BB), Microbiology & Immunology (M&I), Cancer Biology (CB), and my current research is on Virophysics and Epitope-based Vaccines (EBV) of infection-related cancers and promising antiviral targets for drug design, discovery, and development
+- 🔭 My graduate studies is in Cancer Research, Biochemistry and Biophysics (BB), Microbiology & Immunology (M&I), and I work on Epitope-based Vaccines (EBVs) of infection-related and non-infection-related cancers by discovering promising antiviral targets for drug design, discovery, and development

-- I am authoring papers right now on synthetic and sturctural vaccinology (SSV), immunotherapy, advances in gene and cell therapy, and bioengineering.

-- As a serial startup founder, I have launched several CROs:
+- As a industrialist, I have launched several CROs:

 - I am the Founder & CEO at <a href=https://gome.bio>Gome Bio LLC</a>, @gomebio <br>

-- I am the Founding Executive Director at <a href=https://gomera.io>Gomera Health Inc.</a><br>
+- I am the President and Founding Executive Director at <a href=https://gomera.io>Gomera Health Inc.</a><br>
 Advanced DNA Chemistry, Structure and Computation for Immunoreagents, Diagnostics to Vaccines, Deep Medicine, Surgical Data Science (SDS), AI in Surgery, and Digital Pathology